 Dominica is one of those places where it’s pretty easy to get around without your own set of wheels.
 Cheap Minibuses connect most places of touristic interest and for any destinations that can’t be reached that way, hitch-hiking is super easy – in most cases, the first car that passed us stopped and took us along.

-If you don’t have a lot of time to spare and you want the flexibility of your own transport, there are several car rental firms in Roseau and at the Airport as well as some other places along the coast (like Portsmouth and Marigot).
+If you don’t have a lot of time to spare, and you want the flexibility of your own transport, there are several car rental firms in Roseau and at the Airport, as well as in some other places along the coast (like Portsmouth and Marigot).

-While not as cheap as some favourite backpacker destinations (I’m talking South-East Asia here), spending time on Dominica still is much more affordable than on any of the neighbouring islands.
+While not as cheap as some favourite backpacker destinations (looking at you, South-East Asia), spending time on Dominica still is much more affordable than on any of the neighbouring islands.
 There are plenty of rustic cabins for hire all over the island, where you can base yourself for day trips and many places also offer camping, which of course is an even cheaper option.